Table of Contents

-The good news is there's an exception: If part of those funds go untouched because your child received a scholarship, you won't have to pay any penalty on funds equal to the amount of the scholarship.
-So if the tax-free scholarship was $5,000, you can cash out $5,000 without getting dinged with a fee.
-However, you'll still need to pay taxes on the fund's earnings.
+There's an exception: If part of those funds go untouched because your child received a scholarship, you won't have to pay any penalty on funds equal to the amount of the scholarship.
+If the tax-free scholarship was $5,000, you can cash out $5,000 without getting dinged with a fee.
+You'll still need to pay taxes on the fund's earnings.

 Uses for 529 Funds Beyond Tuition

 The assets in a 529 college savings plan can be used for a number of qualified education expenses aside from tuition, including:

 - Room and board fees (off-campus housing counts)

 - Books and supplies (only textbooks listed as required reading count)

 - Technology (computers, electronics, software and internet services that are required for a given course or school)

 - Eligible expenses for trade and vocational schools (same as four-year college or university expenses listed above)

 - Private school tuition (kindergarten through 12th grade and up to $10,000 per student per year)